Powdery mildew and fungicides

 Clean and sanitize tools and equipment that come into contact with multiple plants.
 Immersing tools for a couple minutes in a sanitizing solution helps prevent contaminating healthy plants.
 1-pint of household bleach made up to 1-gallon with tap water will work well.

-Use your sanitizer solution to spray pots, plant trays, water tanks & pipes, and all other hard surfaces of equipment.
+Use your sanitizer solution to spray pots, plant trays, water tanks and pipes, and all other hard surfaces of equipment.
 Wetting porous surfaces, even with bleach, doesn’t do the good things you’d hope it does—don’t spray water solutions onto porous surfaces.
 Minimize porous surfaces in your grow rooms.

 Monitor and inspect for plant infection on a regular basis (at least daily).
 Upon noticing the start of a new infection, the infected plant parts should be clipped-off when possible.
 Put them directly into a plastic bag, without waving them around.
 This is your alarm bell to get moving or to adjust your treatment program.
 More on this in the Treatment section.